-You know it’s good to get your degree, but you can’t stay motivated to go to college.
-These tips are for students who need inspiration to keep going – whether they’re applying for grad school or halfway through their college degree!
+You want to graduate, but don’t feel motivated to go to school.
+These motivation tips are for students who need inspiration to keep going – whether you’re applying for grad school or halfway through your degree.

-My first tip is to learn what motivates you.
+Yes, I do.
+My first tip is to learn what motivates you – whether you need to learn how to stay motivated to start a blog or write a 25 page college essay.
 Me, I’m motivated to go to university (I’ll be starting my Master’s of Social Work – MSW – in September) because I love school.
 I especially love university.
 I love learning, writing assignments, and even taking tests!

 So, it’s easy for me to stay motivated to go to university…but if you’re not a natural student, you need to find what will keep you focused on your academic goals.

-5 Ways to Stay Motivated to Go to College or University
+5 Ways to Stay Motivated to Finish College

 Would you rather be bored with your humdrum life, or challenged to achieve new goals?